For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 The cost of master's courses in the UK varies depending on the type of course and university.
 Remember, master's degrees can be taught or research-based, and that's before you even consider the different costs associated with different subjects and universities.

-Postgraduate degrees can cost as little as £4,900 a year to well over £30,000, and it's these huge outliers that mean the average cost (according to UCAS) is about £11,000 a year – just under the maximum loan amount.
+Postgraduate degrees can cost from around £5,000 a year to well over £30,000, and it's these huge outliers that mean the average cost (according to UCAS) is about £11,000 a year – just under the maximum loan amount.

 It's worth noting that this financial support isn't just a Tuition Fee Loan – it's a master's Maintenance Loan, too (to help cover living costs).
 So even if it does cover your tuition fees, remember that you'll also need money leftover, or from an additional source like a part-time job, to live on.
 More on this shortly.

-To find out exactly how much your course costs, check out your university's website.
+To find out exactly how much your course costs, check your university's website.

 How much money can you get from a Postgraduate Loan?